Robust Longitudinal-lateral Look-ahead Pursuit Path-Following Control: Fast Finite-Time Stability Guarantee: Introduction

-In this paper, we further augment the preliminary results obtained in\cite{Wang} with additional in-depth analysis, deriving a robust guidance law in the presence of bounded external disturbances and non-smooth predefined path within finite-time stability guarantee, and summarize our main contributions below. \begin{itemize} \item We have analyzed the conditions for robust stability and the domain of attraction for the longitudinal and lateral look-ahead pursuit path following guidance law, specifically considering the flight path angle and the track angle, in the presence of external disturbances.
-The results demonstrate the robustness of the guidance law under small disturbance and its feasibility for practical deployment.
+In this paper, we further augment the preliminary results obtained in\cite{Wang} with additional in-depth analysis, deriving a robust guidance law in the presence of bounded external disturbances and non-smooth predefined path within finite-time stability guarantee, and summarize our main contributions below. \begin{itemize} \item Addressing the quantification of robust stability for perturbed nonlinear dynamic systems, we innovatively propose robustness metrics from the perspective of global random attractor—metrics that quantify both the exponential convergence rate and the range of the ultimate attractor set.
+This work establishes a foundation for subsequent robustness analysis of the robust longitudinal and lateral look-ahead pursuit path-following guidance law; \item To quantify and enhance the robustness of traditional look-ahead pursuit guidance laws, we further elaborate on the sufficient conditions for their fast finite-time stability.
+Building upon the aforementioned robustness metrics, we present a robust longitudinal and lateral look-ahead pursuit (RLLP) guidance law for fixed-wing UAVs, with specific consideration of the flight path angle and track angle under external disturbances.
+Additionally, we derive an optimized version of the RLLP (Optimal-RLLP) that further improves its robustness metrics.
+Consequently, the proposed guidance law guarantees finite-time stability, robustness, reduced sensitivity to constrained uncertainties compared to traditional asymptotic convergence controllers.
+Results validate the guidance law’s robustness under small disturbances and its feasibility for practical deployment; \item We verify the feasibility and robustness of the RLLP guidance law based on a UAV path-following platform integrating realistic low-altitude urban scenarios, actual UAV dynamic models, aerodynamic models, and atmospheric disturbances.
+Through detailed analysis, we provide principles for adjusting algorithm parameters when deploying the RLLP in practical applications. \end{itemize}

-\item By leveraging the current angular deviation, we propose a robust nonlinear path-following guidance law for a UAV, which applies an appropriate compensation term to resist the perturbations, and enable the UAV to follow a predefined path.
-Consequently, the proposed guidance law guarantees finite-time stability, robustness, reduced sensitivity to constrained uncertainties, and consistent behavior compared to traditional asymptotic convergence controllers.

-\item The proposed strategy dynamically adjusts the controller parameters to achieve appropriate selection of virtual target points and optimal compensation for acceleration increments.
-Furthermore, it ensures that the UAV approaches the mobile virtual target points in the shortest possible time frame, while adhering to input constrained conditions. \end{itemize}